 How to Manscape Men's Groin Area

 It’s time to face facts.
 Manscaping is the way of the future.
 It’s here to stay, and if you don’t want to be left behind, it’s time to learn.
 Some of you think you're already manscaped.
-You took a trimmer to your junk once and hacked at the brush like a monkey with a toy.
+You took a groin trimmer to your junk once and hacked at the brush like a monkey with a toy.
 Maybe you even went so far as to grab your razor and clear the entire forest.
 Friend, though we admire your gumption, you’ve got a lot to learn.
+If you're wondering how to trim groin hair, we've got all the tips you need right here.

 Dealing With Pubes